Quantum coherent and measurement feedback control based on atoms coupled with a semi-infinite waveguide: Derivation of the delay dependent control equation with one and two excitations based on the Schr o dinger equation

 \section{Derivation of the delay dependent control equation with one and two excitations based on the Schr\"{o}dinger equation}

-In this section, we derive the delay dependent control equation in the main text according to the number of possible excitations emitted by the atoms in the waveguide.
-Section~\ref{sec:onephotonDerivation} introduces the details on the derivation of Eq.~(\ref{con:WavNatomDelay}) with one excitation and section~\ref{Sec:ApendixDelay} introduces that for Eq.~(\ref{con:PopuquationDelay}) with two excitations.
+In this section, we derive the delay dependent control equation in the main text according to the number of possible excitations emitted by the atoms in the waveguide, Specifically, Section~\ref{sec:onephotonDerivation} provides the details of the derivation of Eq.~(\ref{con:WavNatomDelay}) with one excitation and section~\ref{Sec:ApendixDelay} is devoted to the derivation of Eq.~(\ref{con:PopuquationDelay}) with two excitations.